ThePhD/future_cxx/papers/source/C - typeof.md

 ## Revision 3 - March 29th, 2021

-- Make sure we mention the old C99 Rationale.
+- Make sure we mention the old C99 Rationale and Nick Stoughton's previous evaluation of `typeof` in the Appendix.
 - Added final direction based on the March 2021 Virtual Standard Meeting's Vote.
 The numbers listed are in the form `Yes/No/Abstain` to the given question / option.

 > Keyword Options: